 - a.
 Some school employees who have contracts that define terms of employment and, therefore, may limit termination to particular circumstances. - b.
 Specific employee positions that may have additional personnel policies particular to this employee group, e.g., day care workers and school teachers. - c.
-Local amendments that have been approved by the Personnel Office and documented under the appendix section entitled LOCAL AMENDMENTS FORM in this manual.
+Local amendments that have been approved by the Office of Human Resources and documented under the appendix section entitled LOCAL AMENDMENTS FORM in this manual.
 Use Appendix A to record local amendments.